Skip to main content

 • Container Selection

 • Test Runs Total: Verifier will repeat all tests this many times.
-If there are five sequences and Max Path Retries is set to 3, Verifier will test all 5 sequences in order with up to 3 retries, and then repeat the entire process four more times.
+If there are five protocols and Max Path Retries is set to 3, Verifier will test all 5 protocols in order with up to 3 retries, and then repeat the entire process four more times.

 • Because Verifier will generate randomized message fields (within your applied constraints) each time it performs a run, this can be a useful way to test a component against a variety of input values in a single Verifier execution

-• Max Path Retries: The number of attempts Verifier will make to pass an individual sequence when testing it in a single Run
+• Max Path Retries: The number of attempts Verifier will make to pass an individual protocol when testing it in a single Run

 • See here for a more detailed explanation on why this is needed.